enzymefinance/paper/paper.md

 ### Privacy Preserving Communication (Melon Mail)

+Melon Mail is a mail service that stores your private data on the distributed web (ipfs).
+Which means that no one owns your data other that you.
+Encrypted with the same cryptographic principles that make your crypto-currencies secure

-Communication between the Investor and Manager can be achieved in a privacy preserving settings using Melon Mail.
+Therefore communication between the Investor and Manager can be achieved in a privacy preserving way using Melon Mail.

 ## Investment Funds Design